Code Review

 Claude Code can automatically review every GitHub pull request your team opens — posting inline comments on the exact lines where problems live, tagged by severity, without blocking your existing merge workflows.

-When a pull request opens (or a push lands, depending on your settings), a fleet of specialised agents analyses the diff in the context of your full codebase — not just the changed lines.
+When a pull request opens (or a push lands, depending on your settings), specialised agents analyse the diff in the context of your full codebase — not just the changed lines.
 Each agent looks for a different class of problem: logic errors, security gaps, broken edge cases, subtle regressions.
-A verification step then cross-checks each candidate finding against the actual code to filter out false positives before anything is posted.
+A verification step cross-checks each candidate finding against the actual code to filter out false positives before anything is posted.

 Every finding is tagged with one of three severity levels so you can triage quickly.